JSmith1826/python_election/README.md

 ## Project Overview

-As an employee of the Colorado Board of Elections you have been tasked with analysising a CSV file with election data from three counties, conducting an audit and producing a report that contains the following information:
+As an employee of the Colorado Board of Elections you have been tasked with analyzing a CSV file with election data from three counties, conducting an audit and producing a report that contains the following information:
 - The total number of votes cast
-- A complete list of canidates who received votes
+- A complete list of candidates who received votes
 - The total votes each candidate received
 - The percentage of the vote each candidate received
 - The winner of the election, based on the popular vote.